 Burlington is a medium-sized city located in the state of Iowa.
-With a population of 25,410 people and seven constituent neighborhoods, Burlington is the 19th largest community in Iowa.
-Burlington has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 24,838 people and seven constituent neighborhoods, Burlington is the 19th largest community in Iowa.
+Much of the housing stock in Burlington was built prior to World War II, making it one of the older and more historic cities in the country.

-Burlington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Burlington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Burlington are a mix of both white- and blue-collar jobs.
 Overall, Burlington is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Burlington who work in office and administrative support (12.15%), sales jobs (11.58%), and food service (7.50%).
+There are especially a lot of people living in Burlington who work in office and administrative support (11.94%), sales jobs (8.29%), and food service (7.47%).

-The per capita income in Burlington in 2010 was $21,866, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
-This equates to an annual income of $87,464 for a family of four.
+The per capita income in Burlington in 2010 was $26,634, which is middle income relative to Iowa and the nation.
+This equates to an annual income of $106,536 for a family of four.
 However, Burlington contains both very wealthy and poor people as well.

+Burlington is a somewhat ethnically-diverse city.
 The people who call Burlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burlington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Burlington include Irish, English, Swedish, and French.
+Important ancestries of people in Burlington include German, Irish, English, Swedish, and French.

 The most common language spoken in Burlington is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.